bookofproofs/bookofproofs.github.io/README.md

 # How can I collaborate?

 Note: As long as we are still migrating from the old site, you can contribute to the already migrated branches of mathematics.
-Check the subfolders of _sources to see, which branches of mathematics are already migrated.
+Check the subfolders of `_sources/branches` and `_sources/history` to see, which branches of mathematics are already migrated.

 We will remove this note after the migration is complete.